tim-mcdonnell/march_madness/README.md

    - Complex algorithms should include inline comments
    - Include type hints where appropriate

-2. **Notebook Documentation**
+2. **EDA Documentation**
-   - Each notebook should begin with a markdown cell explaining its purpose
+   - Each EDA script should have detailed docstrings explaining its purpose
-   - Use markdown cells to explain the thought process and conclusions
+   - Scripts should generate structured markdown reports in `reports/findings/`
-   - Include visualizations with interpretations
+   - All visualizations should be saved to `reports/figures/` with clear naming
+   - Reports should follow the template structure in `reports/findings/README.md`

 3. **Project Documentation**
    - README files in each directory explaining its purpose